jeremiahtenbrink/jeremiahtenbrink.github.io/README.md

 This project is [ISC](https://github.com/jeremiahtenbrink/jeremiahtenbrinkhub.io.git/blob/master/LICENSE) licensed.

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_This README was generated with ❤️ by [readme-md-generator](https://github
+.com/kefranabg/readme-md-generator)_ and then updated and altered by :thisGuy